LibrePhotos/librephotos/apps/docs/docs/installation/unraid.md

 ## docker-compose issues when rebooting

-After a reboot docker-compose is not installed anymore, since unRAID loads everything from ram.
+After a reboot, docker-compose is not installed anymore, since unRAID loads everything from ram.
 Someone created a Docker Compose Manager app in the Apps catalog for unRAID.
-This makes sure docker-compose is installed everytime you reboot unRAID and they are currently working on a WebGUI.
+This makes sure docker-compose is installed every time you reboot unRAID, and they are currently working on a Web GUI.

-Thanks to [u/Tusc00](https://old.reddit.com/user/Tusc00) and Martijn (Spiek90) for this [write up](https://old.reddit.com/r/unRAID/comments/knaniy/librephotos/goeyy4l/)!
+Thanks to [u/Tusc00](https://old.reddit.com/user/Tusc00) and Martijn (Spiek90) for this [write-up](https://old.reddit.com/r/unRAID/comments/knaniy/librephotos/goeyy4l/)!

 ## Next Steps